audacity/audacity-support/nyquist-plugins/effect-plugins/time-pitch-and-tempo.md

 Author: [David R.Sky](https://audionyq.com/david\_r\_sky)

 Extracts audio from a selected area without using a mouse or cursor keys.
-Audacity has a Selection Toolbar providing a screen-reader friendly display of selection start time and duration which you could use for similar purpose, this plug-in provides a solution.
+Audacity has a Selection Toolbar providing a screen-reader friendly display of selection start time and duration which you could use for similar purpose, this plugin provides a solution.
 It also has an easy option to extract a percentage of the selected audio.
 For example, selecting 50% "start percent" and 100% "end percent" will leave you with only the last half of your selection.

 Parameters: